ethack/tht/docs/content/filter/filter.md

 cat conn.*log | fgrep 192.168.1.1
 # or
 zcat conn.*log.gz | fgrep 192.168.1.1
+# or
+zfgrep 192.168.1.1 conn.*log*
 ```

 However, this has multiple issues:
-- It is cumbersome to search both plaintext and gzip logs at once.
+- It is somewhat cumbersome to search both plaintext and gzip logs at once.
 - Zeek TSV headers are stripped which means no piping to `zeek-cut`.
-- `grep` doesn't make use of multiple cores, increasing the search time.
+- `grep` doesn't make use of multiple cores which increases the search time.
 - Logs in subdirectories are not searched.
 - Search will match `192.168.1.10`, `192.168.1.19`, `192.168.1.100`, etc.